-Germany is represented in Tehran by the German Embassy’s own German Language Institute, the German Embassy School Tehran, the German Archaeological Institute and a Protestant parish served by a German married couple acting as priests.
-The German Academic Exchange Service’s presence in the country is currently being checked.
-The German Embassy’s Cultural Section has temporarily assumed the job of student counselling.
+German institutions active in Tehran are the German Embassy’s own German Language Institute, the German Embassy School Tehran, the German Archaeological Institute and a Protestant parish served by a German married couple acting as priests.
+The German Academic Exchange Service is currently re-establishing an office in Tehran.

 Germany and Iran have a good tradition of scientific and academic cooperation.
 A whole generation of Iranian scientists and academics were trained at German institutions of higher education and today many alumni support German-Iranian research projects and promote university cooperation.

 Besides the promotion of scientific and academic relations, German as a foreign language is another focus of bilateral cultural relations.
-In 2012, approximately 6,100 students enrolled at all levels in the language courses offered by the German Language Institute in Tehran.
+In 2013, more than 6,000 students enrolled at all levels in the language courses offered by the German Language Institute Tehran (DSIT).
 Some 3,400 learners of German sat the Goethe Institute’s central examinations.
 In addition, the Institute offers Iranian teachers of German further-education courses and is training a new generation of teachers.